maths/moodle-qbank_gitsync/doc/webservicesetup.md

+This plugin requires the [import as new version](https://github.com/maths/moodle-qbank_importasversion) plugin as well.

 # Setting up the Webservice

 - Add the gitsync plugin to Moodle.
+E.g. from the moodle directory clone the code as follows.

+    git clone https://github.com/maths/moodle-qbank_gitsync.git question/bank/gitsync

 - Run the setup script in the cli folder on the Moodle server:
   - `php webservicesetup.php`
   - This creates a user `ws-gitsync-user` and role `ws-gitsync-role`.